marcusawd/firejetInterview/extraQuestions.md

 When using build tools like vite or tailwind, sometimes we encounter the error `fs is undefined`

 1. Name some cases where fs is defined and some cases where it is undefined

+- fs is a built in module by node.js, so it will be defined in non-browser environments.
+- when running javascript in browsers, fs will not be defined

 2. In the case that fs is undefined, suggest how we can make fs defined, so that we can continue using build tools like vite and tailwind

+- You can use a library like JSDom to enable fs in browser environments

 ## Question 7: For loop not working